Frequently Asked Questions About Floating

 Does Float Therapy have any other names?

 Absolutely!
-Sensory Deprivation Tank, Float Tank, Isolation Chamber and Floatation Tank.
+Sensory Deprivation Tank, Float Tank, Isolation Tank, Float Pod, Float Room, and Floatation Tank.
+It is also popularly known as Floating.

 How long are the float sessions?